Pscale 360 - Help File

 Caveat: As of Version 1.9 Decimal and 1.6 Metric, we have also added the Ctrl keys to step down a note and the Shift key to step up a note. [ and ] keys will also step down and up a mote.
 These keys will be used most while editing the main graph using the top + and - buttons and perhaps the pulldown menus.
 As explained below, extra care must be given to the arrow keys with regard to the top menu pulldown menus.
 Don't use them.

-Update: The Ctrl and Shift key actions have been enhanced with the F1 and F2 keys by default.
+Update: The Ctrl (move down a note) and Shift (move up a note) key actions have been enhanced like the F1 and F2 keys by default.
 However, both of these can be enabled/disabled in the Pscale Setup file.
+BTW, the [ and ] keys also step down and up a note.
+Also, The F9 Key will now do a ReCalc.

 Note # is obvious and you step down or up using the - or + buttons, "Pull Down" to Jump to Note #